rex009x/us_birth_rates/README.md

 -   `scripts/99-replications.R` contains the R code utilized to replicate figure 1, figures 2 (a), 2 (d), 2 (f), and figure 5 from the original paper.
 ## Data Source

-Data is acquired from the replication package available from the [AEA article](https://www.aeaweb.org/articles?id=10.1257/jep.36.1.151) "The Puzzle of Falling US Birth Rates since the Great Recession".
+Data is acquired from the replication package available from the [AEA article](https://www.aeaweb.org/articles?id=10.1257/jep.36.1.151) "The Puzzle of Falling US Birth Rates since the Great Recession" by Kearney, Levine, and Pardue (2022).
 Data is sourced from the U.S. Centers for Disease Control and Prevention (CDC), National Cancer Institute, Division of Cancer Control and Population Sciences, National Bureau of Economic Research, National Center for Health Statistics (NCHS), and CDC SEER.

 ## Statement on LLM usage